 One of my fave season 1 episodes, this episode offers us quite a funny insight into the Crane family history where we see how awful their holidays where due to their different interests.
 Its also funny watching the four of them, Niles, Frasier, Daphne and Martin try and escape from the difficult situation they land themselves in.

-John Mahoney has in fact cited this as his favorite episode as he says he likes the way Martin goes back to treating Niles and Frasier like children even at one point shouting at a driver “Hey watch it I got my kids in the car”.
+John Mahoney has in fact cited this as his favourite episode as he says he likes the way Martin goes back to treating Niles and Frasier like children even at one point shouting at a driver “Hey watch it I got my kids in the car”.

 8/ The 1000th Show

 I always loved this episode.
-To me this episode demonstrates Frasiers extreme ego better than any other, not only through the Frasier Crane day rally that he sets up but also through the way he doesn’t walk down a particular street because he is afraid he will be mobbed by fans like The Beatles or when he tries on every pair of shoes in the shoe shop.
+To me this episode demonstrates Frasiers extreme ego better than any other, not only through the Frasier Crane day rally that he sets up but also through the way he doesn’t walk down a particular street because he is afraid he will be mobbed by fans like The Beatles, or when he tries on every pair of shoes in the shoe shop.
 Its also one of Niles finest hours as we see the depth of his petty jealousy too.
 I think one of David Hyde Pearce’s best moments as a physical comedian is in this episode when he thinks a man tried to assault him with a fish.
 That bit never fails to crack me up.

 7/ Bad Dog